viperproject/gobra-book/src/02/permission-write.md

     ```
     where the assertion is unchanged for the case `x != y` and we see it is equivalent for the case `x == y` by substituting `y` with `x`.

-In the following subsection we additionally reduce the specification.
+In the following subsection, we additionally reduce the specification.
-At the end of this section you can find the final contract which allows calling swap even in cases where `x` and `y` are aliases.
+The final contract, which allows calling swap even in cases where `x` and `y` are aliases, is found at the end of this section.

 ## Preserving memory access (`preserves`)
 It is a common pattern that a function requires and ensures the same permissions.